|Founders:||Bernard Tse and Sam Weng|

 Using a 900-volt battery, while the industry standard had been 400 volts, allowed Lucid to eventually reduce the size and weight of many electrical components, and propel it to the industry leader in range.

 Lucid Motors partnered with Electrify America to use their nationwide charging network for recharging Lucid’s electric vehicles.
 The Lucid Air can add an impressive 300 miles of distance on a 20-minute charge.
 In January 2022, Lucid pleased its customers when it announced an additional 3-year unlimited free charging offer for new Lucid customers on the Electrify America network.

 Lucid History with Saudi Arabia

-Lucid used this funding to help complete the final engineering and testing of the Lucid Air model, fund phase 2 of AMP-1, begin commercial production of Lucid Air, and build out their retail strategy.
+Lucid used this funding to help complete the final engineering and testing of the Lucid Air model, fund phase 2 of AMP-1, begin commercial production of Lucid Air, and build out its retail strategy.
 The deal was completed in April of 2019.

 The long-term relationship between Lucid and PIF finally materialized into an agreement to begin operations in Saudi Arabia.